 Bader Philanthropies has a longstanding commitment to bringing people of diverse perspectives together around issues of social concern.
 Convenings are organized by the Foundation and our nonprofit partners who are thought leaders with vast networks.
-For more information, please contact a Program or Neighborhood Engagement team member.
+For more information, please contact a Grant or Neighborhood Engagement team member.

 Announcements about Foundation-organized convenings are sent to community partners, current and past grantees and colleagues who work or have an expertise in the convening topic.
-From time to time, space may limit how many people can attend the convening which means the announcements are sent based on the Foundation’s Program and Neighborhood Engagement teams’ guidance.
+From time to time, space may limit how many people can attend the convening which means the announcements are sent based on the Foundation’s Grant and Neighborhood Engagement teams’ guidance.
 When possible, materials will be posted on the Foundation’s website after the convenings.